python/cpython/Doc/library/unittest.mock.rst

     AttributeError: Mock object has no attribute 'assret_called_with'
     >>> req.add_header.assert_called_with('spam', 'eggs')

-In many cases you will just be able to add `autospec=True` to your existing `patch` calls and then be protected against bugs due to typos and api changes.
+In many cases you will just be able to add ``autospec=True`` to your existing :func:`patch` calls and then be protected against bugs due to typos and api changes.

-As well as using `autospec` through `patch` there is a :func:`create_autospec` for creating autospecced mocks directly:
+As well as using *autospec* through :func:`patch` there is a :func:`create_autospec` for creating autospecced mocks directly:

     >>> from urllib import request